danielegiulianini/hpp-hpc/README.md

     docker build -t hpp-hpc .
 ```

-1. Start the container from the created image (implying source compilation) giving it a custom name (to be replaced to "<container-name>" below):
+1. Start the container from the created image (implying source compilation) giving it a custom name (replacing &lt;container-name&gt; with it):

 ```bash
     docker run -it --name <container-name> hpp-hpc